Actress Katherine Helmond of TV's 'Soap,' 'Who's the Boss?' dies at 89

-(Reuters) - Actress Katherine Helmond, a seven-time Emmy Award nominee who played lusty matriarchs on the hit television sitcoms “Soap” and “Who’s the Boss” from the 1970s into the 1990s, died on Feb.
-23. She was 89, her talent agency said on Friday.
+(Reuters) - Actress Katherine Helmond, a seven-time Emmy Award nominee who played lusty matriarchs on the hit television sitcoms “Soap” and “Who’s the Boss” from the 1970s into the 1990s, died last month at the age of 89, her talent agency said on Friday.

+“My beautiful, kind, funny, gracious, compassionate, rock,” Alysssa Milano, who starred alongside Helmond in “Who’s the Boss,” said on Twitter.
+“You were an instrumental part of my life.
+You taught me to hold my head above the marsh!
+You taught me to do anything for a laugh!
+What an example you were!”

-Helmond was already in her 40s and had been nominated for a Tony Award for her Broadway work before landing a starring role on “Soap,” a primetime parody of daytime soap operas that ran on the ABC network for four seasons from 1977 to 1981.
+Helmond was in her 40s and had already been nominated for a Tony Award for her work on Broadway before landing a starring role on “Soap,” a prime-time parody of daytime soap operas that ran on the ABC network for four seasons from 1977 to 1981.

-She then starred on “Who’s the Boss?” with Tony Danza, Judith Light and Alyssa Milano on ABC for eight seasons from 1984 to 1992.
-Then came recurring roles on sitcoms “Coach” starring Craig T. Nelson from 1995 to 1997 and “Everybody Loves Raymond” starring Ray Romano from 1996 to 2004.
+She then starred on “Who’s the Boss?” on ABC with Milano, Tony Danza and Judith Light from 1984 to 1992, followed by recurring roles on sitcoms “Coach” starring Craig T. Nelson from 1995 to 1997 and “Everybody Loves Raymond” with Ray Romano from 1996 to 2004.

+“Katherine Helmond was a remarkable human being and an extraordinary artist; generous, gracious, charming and profoundly funny,” Light said in a statement.
+“She taught me so much about life and inspired me indelibly by watching her work.
+Katherine was a gift to our business and to the world, and will be deeply missed.”

-On “Soap” she played Jessica Tate, a sex-crazed scatterbrain on a show known for warped characters and deliberately farfetched plots, including alien abduction and demonic possession.
-The show’s themes - People magazine referred to its “cheerfully tasteless handling of such topics as impotence, homosexuality, promiscuity, adultery, etc.” - caused some controversy when it debuted.
+Helmond played Jessica Tate, a sex-crazed scatterbrain, “Soap,” a show known for warped characters and deliberately farfetched plots, including alien abduction and demonic possession.
+People magazine referred to its “cheerfully tasteless handling of such topics as impotence, homosexuality, promiscuity, adultery, etc.” and it caused some controversy when it debuted.

-“I don’t think it’s lurid,” Helmond told People magazine.
+“I don’t think it’s lurid,” Helmond told People.
 “Daytime soaps go into areas - lesbianism, married nuns, a woman in love with a priest - that would not be touched in prime time.
 And they’re super-serious.
 We just take real situations and exaggerate them.”

 On “Who’s the Boss?”
 Helmond played Mona Robinson, the man-crazy mother to Light’s character, an ad executive who hires retired baseball player Danza as her housekeeper.